Meatless Monday Air Fryer Thai Veggie Bites

 Also if you have been at the naughty unhealthy food a lot lately, well here is your chance (between glasses of wine) to get your 5 a day into your diet!

-More Potato Recipes In The Air Fryer
+More Vegetable Recipes In The Air Fryer

-Meatless Monday Air Fryer Thai Veggie Bites
+Air Fryer Thai Veggie Bites

 Ingredients